-And some families sit down at their table together, happy.
+We all have a choice to make.
+Some families sit down at their table together, happy.
 They will bow their heads and bless the Maker of all the fish and berries.
 They will thank him for health.
 They will confess their weakness, ask for strength for the storm, for endurance for the rain.
 They will go to bed at night marveling at the goodness poured out upon them, undeserved.

 And other families will sit down at their table, happy.
 They thank themselves; maybe they thank the earth, the sea, the stars.
 Then they eat.
 They are proud of their name, their dominion, their strength.
 They laugh at the storms, they capture the rain, they sleep well at night knowing they deserve all the goodness they can find.

 I have many brave, strong friends like this.
 God bless them.
 And He does.

 This is a God who grows wild grapes and blueberries in the yards of men and women who deny him.
 This is a God who gives children to the loveless, who heals the bodies of agnostics, who pumps the hearts of those who worship science, who fills the lungs of those who ridicule faith.
 This is a God who lights the night with stars, who warms our houses with sun, who lavishes his enemies with mercy, surrounds them with birthday cakes, grandchildren and feasts.